PecanProject/pecan/modules/data.remote/inst/ccmmf/landiq-gapfill/README.md

 Who gets a row: season-2 agricultural CLASS in each required neighbor year, and nonzero CDL mass in the training code set.
 A parcel with only one of 2016 / 2018, or a non-ag neighbor, is not filled.

-SUBCLASS then uses the same cascade as within-year, on that predicted CLASS.
+SUBCLASS then uses the same fill order as within-year, on that predicted CLASS.

 Needs neighbor LandIQ years, CDL fractions for the gap year, the transition matrices, and the eight lookup tables.